JaySchwifty/RWBootcamp/README.md

 Second Weeks HW!

 **For this weeks homework.
 I chose to use a class for both of my models.
-I chose to use a class because I wasn't changing anything pertaining to the values set in it.
-Plus I didn't see the need to mutate my functions. **
+I chose to use a class because I needed to have values change within the game, the score and points of the game are examples. **